 How can we possibly help the 70% of our American population that is overweight or obese if we can’t explain the real problem?
 How can we restore health to millions of Americans of all shapes and sizes if they don’t recognize the way their taste buds, hormones, and brains have been literally hijacked by the food industry and thrust into a vicious cycle of cravings, anxiety, and irritability caused by processed food addiction?

 When we say processed foods are highly addictive, this does not include what nutritionists consider real foods or whole foods.
-Fruits, vegetables, nuts, seeds, fish, whole grains that include only one ingredient on the package that contain no additives or preservatives, meats from animals raised in natural environments, all herbs and spices in dried or whole form, and even cold pressed oils from healthy sources are all considered whole foods.
+Fruits, vegetables, nuts, seeds, fish, whole grains, meats from animals raised in natural environments, all herbs and spices in dried or whole form, and even cold pressed oils from healthy sources are all considered whole foods.

 You can make an endless amount of delicious meals from these whole foods alone.
-Unfortunately, most Americans simply don’t understand that processed food are not real food.
+Unfortunately, most Americans simply don’t understand that processed food is not real food.
 We have been raised to believe anything that is edible and on a supermarket shelf is food.
-We falsely believe the FDA and USDA are somehow preventing all of the food industry malpractice that is blatantly obvious to scientists, but escapes the minds of the unsuspecting consumer.
+We falsely believe the FDA and USDA are somehow protecting us.
+In truth, the food industry commits a form of malpractice that is blatantly obvious to scientists, but escapes the minds of the unsuspecting consumer.

 We are dangerously becoming a society that does not know what food is anymore.
-We have been brainwashed into believing that the knowledge of how to prepare great tasting healthy meals should be replaced with “convenience” foods to enhance our lives, when all this so-called “convenience” is only destroying our health and our relationship with food.
+We have been brainwashed into believing that the knowledge of how to prepare great tasting healthy meals should be replaced with “convenience” foods to enhance our lives.
+Yet all this so-called “convenience” is only destroying our health and our relationship with food.

 Do you want to know the real reason no one can stick to a “diet?”
 It’s because almost no one can eliminate processed food from their diet for any significant time.
 But it’s not just because these foods have a high addictive value.
 It’s also because the food industry spends millions of dollars on developing aggressive marketing strategies to make processed foods look healthy.

-The majority of people in the United States still don’t understand what are processed foods.
+The majority of people in the United States still don’t understand exactly what are processed foods and that none are truly healthy.
 Put “ancient” grains or exotic berries in any processed food and people perceive it as healthy.
 It is all lies.
 It is clever marketing strategies designed to make you eat more than you should so they can profit.

 I have literally had medical doctors, company CEOs, young athletes, and many highly intelligent people ask me what exactly is processed food?
 I never understood it myself until I studied nutrition.
 It doesn’t matter how intelligent you are.
 It’s nearly impossible for the average consumer to identify healthy foods, and without an advanced nutrition degree you stand little chance against the food industry.